 Welcome!

 Welcome to my website.
-I am a professional Population Geneticist, with a Ph.D. in evolutionary biology, and broad multi-species interests in herpetology, population genetics, genomics, evolutionary ecology, and human evolution.
+I am a Senior Population Geneticist, with a Ph.D. in evolutionary biology, and broad multi-species interests in herpetology, population genetics, genomics, evolutionary ecology, and human evolution.
 Specifically, I am interested in the process of environmental adaptation, how it proceeds at the genomic level, and how it applies to species and population persistence.
 My research has unraveled ancient population history in Yosemite toads (Anaxyrus canorus), demonstrated adaptive differences in their larval development rates, and suggested that secondary contact zones could catalyze genetic adaptation to climate change.
 I have also developed numerous tools for human genetic genealogical research: myOrigins® 3.0, the Chromosome Painter, Big Y Age Estimates, the FTDNATiP™ Report, the upcoming Mitotree, Geo-Genetic Triangulation (for Beethoven research), and now Globetrekker.

-Check back soon to see more about my research, fieldwork, latest publicationsprogramming, and wildlife/nature photography!
+Check back soon to see more about my research, fieldwork, latest publications, programming, and wildlife/nature photography!

 March 2024